 Azure Machine Learning and Apache Hive

 Azure Machine Learning provides tools to model predictive analytics, as well as a fully managed service you can use to deploy your predictive models as ready-to-consume web services.
 Azure Machine Learning is a complete predictive analytics solution in the cloud that you can use to create, test, operationalize, and manage predictive models.
 Select from a large algorithm library, use a web-based studio for building models, and easily deploy your model as a web service.

 Create features for data in an HDInsight Hadoop cluster using Hive queries.
 Feature engineering attempts to increase the predictive power of learning algorithms by creating features from raw data that facilitate the learning process.
-You can run HiveQL queries from Azure ML, and access data processed in Hive and stored in blob storage, by using the Import Data module.
+You can run HiveQL queries from Azure Machine Learning studio, and access data processed in Hive and stored in blob storage, by using the Import Data module.

 Microsoft Cognitive Toolkit